bomonike/bomonike.github.io/learn-chinese.md

 https://www.youtube.com/watch?v=csmXX1elkwI
 There are 300+ dialects in China, due to historical geographical limits to transportation.

+<a id="LearningStrategies"></a>

 ## Learning strategies

+1. As precisely as you can, repeat the dialog while watching <a href="#Movies">Mandarin-language movies</a> to get used to the pace and pronounciation, plus the mores and idioms of Chinese culture.

+1. Install and use apps with features. (ideally an app serving multiple features).
+Ideally a free one with offline operation.

+1. Memorize the 5% of Chinese characters (radicals) that are <a href="#Memonics">memonics</a> with has some resemblance to the object.

 1. Children in mainland China learn Pinyin before logograms.